 Endurian laughed almost darkly.
 “They treat me in a much different fashion than all others did.
 Here, I am at least respected, not cursed, and blackened by my own name.”

 “I respect you.
-Why else do you think I have traveled so many leagues to seek out your services?”
+Why else do you think I have travelled so many leagues to seek out your services?”

-“The time to redress the wrongs wrought against our people has come again,” said Aragonez, voice rising in the cold air as he stepped forward.
+“The time to redress the wrongs wrought against our people has come again,” said Tyrelion, voice rising in the cold clear air as he stepped forward.
 “Your people need you.
 The time has come that you answer their call.”

 “Our people are dead, and you know it,” said Endurian.
 “They are an impoverished, weak, people who wander desolate lands in desperate search of something that shall never be.
 Their will is broken beyond remedy, beyond cure, and I consider it the greatest of luck to have never fallen into their present state of mind.”

-“You are not wrong,” said Aragonez.
+“You are not wrong,” said Tyrelion.
 “But, like you, they need resuscitation.
 They have naught to strive for, precisely because they have naught to strive to.
-Only one such as yourself or your brother could help me fill that role.”
+Only one such as yourself could help me fill that role.”

-“Like our people, Orodeion longs for something that can never be.
-Our home was completely and utterly destroyed.
-That which was once held fair and beautiful is now scarred beyond repair and can never be restored.”
+“You are deceived.
+You long for something that can never be!
+Our home was wholly and utterly destroyed.
+That which was once held fair and beautiful is now scarred beyond repair and can never be restored!”

-“Your brother said much the same, but he quickly realized it to be mindless speech and bereft of all wisdom.
-You––and our people––will continue to wander as you do, until you set yourselves to the grand task of reclaiming your lands of old.
+“Others have said much the same, but they quickly realised it to be mindless speech and bereft of all wisdom.
+You—and our people—will continue to wander as you do, until you set yourselves to the grand task of reclaiming your lands of old.
 What is it to live?
 To die, knowing that you accomplished nothing, save for an unsated heart?
 Or to die trying?
 The latter is much more superior, for at least you can rest with the assurance that you tried.
 And even if you should fail in the end, you can rest assured that there was nothing you could have possibly done to change things for the better.

 “Oh, of ease!
 Of comfort!
 Of rest!
 These things I have neither felt nor known for many a year.
 Of these things, I both long and hope for.
 When shall I find rest?
 I ask myself.
 The answer is clear: when I have toppled that dark traitor from his accursed throne, then and only then, shall I find peace.
 So, tell me, Endurian Stonehelm, do you thirst for vengeance?”